SOGMI/SOGMI.org/content/podcasts/2esUxC6tQQsGeuI4as4o26.md

 ---
 title: "How to Hear the Voice of God - Part 1"
 slug: "prophetic-voice-324"
-keywords: ["holy spirit","apostles and prophets","body of christ","love of god","sonship","relationship with god","intimacy with god"]
+keywords:
+- holy spirit
+- apostles and prophets
+- body of christ
+- love of god
+- sonship
+- relationship with god
+- intimacy with god
-hosts: ["Cristina Sosso"]
+hosts:
+- Cristina Sosso
 showTranscript: false
 originalAirDate: "2018-06-09"
 date: "2018-06-11"